QuentinGruber/h1z1-server/README.md

 How to use DepotDownloader : https://youtu.be/44HBxzC_RTg

+### H1Z1 Dependencies

+Like all games H1Z1 has C/C++ & DirectX dependencies.

+You may already have them but just in case

+-     VC 2010 Redist

+-     VC 2015 Redist

+- DirectX Jun 2010 Redist

 ### Setup ClientConfig.ini

 On the H1Z1 game folder there is a file name "ClientConfig.ini".